-For instance, with the usage based transaction model we’ll have to assume some level of… you guessed it, “usage.”
+For instance, with usage-based transactions we’ll have to assume some level of… you guessed it, “usage.”
 So, if we’re selling razor blades, we’ll need to figure out how many blades we’ll sell with each purchase, and how long it takes customers to go through those blades before they return to purchase more.

 The modeling process for the other transaction types will take a slightly more sophisticated knowledge of spreadsheet equations, but that’s beyond the scope of this post, and is something a few YouTube videos can address more effectively.